 The Tritons qualified for the postseason in 2018-19 and finished with a 19-10 record.
 Edmonds was the No. 2 seed from the North Region to the NWAC Championship Tournament.
 Freshman Sean Kirk was named as the North Region Freshman of the Year in addition to earning 1st Team North Region honors.
 Sophomore Thomas Doyle was selected to the North All-Defensive Team; Doyle signed at NCAA DIII Chapman University.
 Sophomore Drew Magaoay, who also made the North 1nd Team, signed to play at Vancouver Island University.
-Kirk moved on to NCAA DII Western Washington University after his phenomenal freshman campaign.
+Kirk moved on to NCAA DII Western Washington University after his phenomenal freshman campaign and has now transferred to NCAA DI Eastern Washington University.
 Sophomore Tobyn Lawson moved on to play at Mayville State University as well as sophomore Cameron Burns who will play at York College.

 The 2017-18 season saw the team return to the post season after a one-year hiatus.
 Gray notched his 100th career win at the helm of the Tritons, forward Zach Walton was named to the North 1st Team, and point guard Raven Frazier earned All-Defensive Team honors.
 Walton, who returned from injury in 2017-18, went on to sign at NCAA DI Drexel University.
 Walton's career has been etched in Triton history as he eclipsed the 1,000 point scoring mark.
 Sophomores Rotash Mattu and Devin Price earned NWAC All-Academic team honors as well.
 Current assistant coach Chiagozie Ezeokeke was selected to the All-Academic team in 2016-17 after his sophomore campaign.